jchow97/ssbm_competitive_tool/README.md

 What does the application do?

 This is an application tool for the competitive E-sports game Super Smash Bros.
 Melee.
-The aims of this application are to:
+The ultimate aims of this application are to:

 1. Track tournament results of my favourite competitive Super Smash Bros.
 Melee competitors.
 2. Rank competitors by recent performance in the past year.